 Hyland Lake Park Reserve | Bloomington

 Hyland Lake Park Reserve is set among a large outdoor chain known as the Hyland-Bush-Anderson Lakes Park Reserve.
 A total of 2,565 acres between these parks hosts easily accessible turf trails and beautiful views of the prairie and wildlife.
-If you go on October 11th or 12th, you can even drive over to nearby Hyland Hills Ski Area to view the colors from a Ski Lift for $6/pp. Open daily, free admission.
+Open daily, free admission.

 Minnesota Landscape Arboretum | Chanhassen

 Gardens, tree collections, woods, and prairies with miles of trails intersecting, this gem located is a premiere Northern Garden.
 In 2020, everyone must reserve a time and have their ticket available at the gate house when you drive in.
 And bring your mask.
 The Arboretum encourages mask wearing even in the gardens.